gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 }
 {% endhighlight %}

-In the _SpinningArtworkViewController_ we create a outlet to connect the view in the storyboard, and we set the player in it:
+In the _SpinningArtworkViewController_ we create an outlet to connect the view in the storyboard, and we set the player in it:
 {% highlight swift %}
 class SpinningArtworkViewController: UIViewController {
     @IBOutlet var spinnableArtwork: SpinnableArtwork! {